 - Fires involving metals are controlled by class D extinguishers.
 Note that, an extinguisher that may be highly effective in one type of metal fire, may be dangerous on other types of metallic fires.

 - Class F (K) fire extinguishers for controlling kitchen fire exposures may not be suitable for conventional usage.

 It is the responsibility of the employer to educate designated employees on how to use a fire extinguisher during emergency situations.
 It is part of a mandatory emergency fire evacuation plan.
 The specified person must know the locations and the types of extinguishers in the workplace.

 As fire extinguishers are usually heavy, frequent practice of picking up and holding the extinguisher is advantageous.
 Also, the user must read the operating instructions and warnings mentioned on the fire extinguisher label.

-Now to use a fire extinguisher, a simple technique known as PASS fire extinguisher technique is used.
-This is a four step method as described below:
+Now to use a fire extinguisher, a simple technique known as the PASS fire extinguisher technique is used.
+This is a four-step method as described below:

 - Pull: Pull the pin to break the tamper seal.

 - Aim: Aim the nozzle or hose at the base of the fire from the recommended safe distance.
 For CO2 fire extinguishers, care must be exercised not to touch the horn as the severe cold can damage the skin.

 - Squeeze: Squeeze the handle or operating lever to release the fire extinguishing agent.

 - Sweep: Sweep the nozzle from side to side at the base of the fire until the fire appears to be out.
 If fire re-ignites steps from 2 to 4 should be repeated.